Higgs and Nambu-Goldstone modes in a spin-1 $XY$ model with long-range interactions: Methods

 where $\hat{H}^{(i)}$ (for $i = 0, 1, 2, 3, \ldots$) represents the $i$th order perturbation term with respect to $\hat{b}_{m,j}$.
 The expansion \eqref{HPHam} is stopped at $i = 3$.
 We keep cubic terms in the expansion to capture the Beliaev damping process, where a Higgs mode decays into two NG modes.
-In the case of finite temperatures, the above truncation is valid only at $d \geq 2$, where the long-range $XY$ ferromagnetic order is present in the thermal equilibrium state.
-Notice that when the interaction is long-ranged as $d<\alpha<d+2$, the long-range order holds even at $d=2$, i.e., the celebrated Mermin-Wagner theorem, which prohibits the long-range order associated with a spontaneously breaking of a continuous symmetry, is evaded~\cite{Bruno2001,Sbierski2024}.
+In the case of finite temperatures, the above truncation is valid only at $d \geq 2$, where the long-range $XY$-ferromagnetic order is present in the thermal equilibrium state.
+Notice that when the interaction is longranged as $d<\alpha<d+2$, the long-range order holds even at $d=2$, i.e., the celebrated Mermin--Wagner theorem, which prohibits the long-range order associated with a spontaneous breaking of a continuous symmetry, is evaded~\cite{Bruno2001,Sbierski2024}.

 Let us explain more details of the terms $\hat{H}^{(0)}$, $\hat{H}^{(1)}$, $\hat{H}^{(2)}$, and $\hat{H}^{(3)}$, respectively.
 The zeroth-order term $\hat{H}^{(0)}$ is equal to the ground state energy with no fluctuation,